OS2iot/OS2iot-payloaddecoders/README.md

 Sensit_3.0-2
 ```
 ### File names
-* Please name the JavaScript file with the name as the folder.
+* Please name the JavaScript file with the same name as the folder.
 * Please name the readme file "readme".